 After conducting these activities, review and summarize the following key concepts:

-- The punnet squares is a tool used to predict the likelihood of an animal inheriting a specific trait.
+The Punnett square is a tool used to predict the likelihood of an animal inheriting a specific trait.

 We welcome your feedback!
 Please take a minute to tell us how to make this lesson better or to give us a few gold stars!

-Instruct student groups to select a cattle breed (see attached Beef Cattle Breed Pictures and Information) to research.
+Instruct student groups to select a cattle breed to research.
 Have each group create a visual aid that illustrates the genetic history of their breed, including countries of origin, breed characteristics, and genetic selection over time.